-Car Accident Attorney in Sacramento CA Helps with Brake Failure in Car Accident Claims
+Car Accident Attorney In Sacramento Helping With Brake Failure In Car Accident Claims

 Brakes are the most important safety systems on your vehicle so make sure to maintain it before there becomes a problem.
 The connection between a product defect and a collision is not always obvious which is why an attorney could help.
 There are a variety of causes of brake failure such as:

-- brake pads and/or shoes became hardened or crystallized and are no longer effective;
+- The brake pads and/or shoes became hardened or crystallized and are no longer effective.

-- brakes became soaked with oil or grease from a rear differential or front transaxle;
+- The brakes were soaked with oil or grease from a rear differential or front transaxle.

 It is the responsibility of the driver to maintain his or her brakes to guarantee safety for everyone on the road.
 However, in some instances a driver may not be liable for the brake failure.